 Question 4.
 How did Gopal get inside the palace to see the king after he had bought the fish?

-Answer: When he reached the palace, he told the guards that he wants to meet the king.
+Answer: When he reached the palace, he told the guards that he wanted to meet the king.
 The guards stopped him from going inside.
 Gopal began to sing and dance loudly.
 The king heard the noise and ordered to get the man inside the palace.
 That’s how he got inside the palace.

 Question 5.
 Explain why no one seemed to be interested in talking about the hilsa-fish which Gopal had bought.

 Answer: The reason why no one seemed to be interested in talking about the hilsa-fish which Gopal had bought was that people were more surprised by his appearance- half-shaved face, ash on the body and rugs instead of proper clothes.
-This made them wonder what happened to him.
+This made them wonder what had happened to him.

 Question 6.
 Write ‘True’ or ‘False’ against each of the following sentences.